 This article is a continuation of my previous posts.
 Read them to get a sense of the context:

-The central ideology of statecraft and of international relations in general is nation-statism, i.e. the conferral of personhood to the construct of the nation-state.
+The central ideology of statecraft and of international relations in general is nation-statism, i.e. the assignment of personhood to the construct of the nation-state.
 Nation-statism combines the three present entities of the nation, the state, the homeland into an imaginary being.
 The nation-state is thus perceived as the unit of international affairs, the bearer of sovereignty, the embodiment of popular will and the incarnation of the national interest.

 The nation-state is thought as having a personality of its own, as expressed in quotidian language where “America demands”, “Germany intends”, etc. Against this backdrop, statecraft is largely concerned with specifying that which is “national” in accordance with the evolving demands of governance.

 Such beliefs have been embedded in popular consciousness roughly since the Peace Treaty of Westphalia (1648) and later the French Revolution (1789).
 These encompass the values about political conduct that bridged the transition from the Medieval times to Modernity.